 Growing up as an adoptee from China and learning English as a second language was not easy to begin with.
 I was always marginalized in school and hearing the bell ring at 3:15pm was always the best time of day for me growing up.
-Like most children, there was always a smile on my face when school was cancelled or there was early release, but my smile was for different reasons.
+Like most children, there was always a smile on my face when school was cancelled, half days, snow days or any excuses classes weren’t in session.

-I was constantly bullied because of my Irish name and my lack of English skills.
+I was constantly bullied and marginalized because of my Irish name and my lack of English proficiency.
 I always felt that school wasn’t for me.
-I kept rotating in and out of different schools, until fifth grade when I attended Catholic school.
+I kept rotating in and out of different schools, until fifth grade when I attended a local Catholic school.
 It was a long stretch for my mom.
 My mom gave up so much for me and my sister.
 She gave up many things including living in France, working in the pharmaceutical industry, and traveling the world.

 I remember my mom crying at night over tuition bills and going to the pastor of the church that is associated with the school.
 That was when my mom was introduced to the Children’s Scholarship Fund.
-My mom could finally breath.
-In that moment, she could finally take a different approach to my education and really set me up for life
+My mom could finally take a deep breath.
+In that moment, she could finally take a different approach to my education and really a path for success.

-Though I definitely did not know what to expect in a parochial school, I was up for the challenge because the teachers cared for me and took the time to understand that I had a learning disability, while I was still trying to learn to read and write.
-If it wasn’t for my eighth-grade teacher, Ms. Naranjo, I would have been set back, thus halting my education, as well as killing my dream of getting a high school diploma.
+Though I did not know what to expect in a parochial school, I was up for the challenge because the teachers cared for me and took the time to understand that I had a learning disability, while I was still trying to learn to read and write.
+If it wasn’t for my eighth-grade teacher, Ms. Naranjo, I would have had to repeat aa grade, thus halting my education, as well as killing my ambition of getting a high school diploma.

 Thankfully, I was able to continue to learn.
 I also had the opportunity of interning for the New York City’s Mayor’s Office, lobbying on Capitol Hill for United University Professions, which is the nation’s largest higher education union, so that younger generations can receive the best education possible and truly make something of themselves.